 If further translations of any of these documents are required, it is advisable to seek professional assistance, since Baidu has a list of only six recognised translation agencies in China.

-If you need help registering your own Baidu business account in China, or if you’d like assistance in getting set up on other Chinese engines such as Sogou and So360, contact Croud’s dedicated China team.
+If you need help registering your own Baidu business account in China or Hong Kong, or if you’d like assistance in getting set up on other Chinese engines such as Sogou and So360, contact Croud’s dedicated China team.